-106 the formation of characteristic fragment ions identical to those used for chlordecone quantification.28 detection by Combustion-Isotope Ratio Mass spectroscopy (GC-C-IRMS).29-31 It has been successfully 115 applied to differentiate transformation mechanisms of halogenated pollutants, such as chlorinated 116 ethenes,32 α -hexachlorocyclohexane33 and chloroform34.
-It is also an efficient tool to assess 117 transformation of pollutants in the environment.31 In general, an enrichment of heavier isotopes (^{13}C) 118 119 is observed in the pool of not-yet transformed (residual) pollutant molecules when transformation 120 takes place.
+106 the formation of characteristic fragment ions identical to those used for chlordecone quantification.

+107 In contrast, other transformation products, especially those not bearing the bis-homocubane structure, detection by Combustion-Isotope Ratio Mass spectroscopy (GC-C-IRMS).29-31 It has been successfully 115 applied to differentiate transformation mechanisms of halogenated pollutants, such as chlorinated 116 ethenes, $\alpha$ -hexachlorocyclohexane and chloroform.
+It is also an efficient tool to assess 117 transformation of pollutants in the environment.
+In general, an enrichment of heavier isotopes $(^{13}C)$ 118 119 is observed in the pool of not-yet transformed (residual) pollutant molecules when transformation 120 takes place.
 This results from the slightly faster reaction rate when the lighter isotope is involved in the 121 chemical bond that is broken during the reaction.
-Using an experimentally determined isotope 122 enrichment factor (ε), the change in the isotope ratio during transformation can be used for a quantitative evaluation of a transformation reaction.^{31,35,36} The decisive advantage of CSIA in the 123 context of chlordecone transformation is to enable assessment of transformation rates without 124 detection of transformation products that might evade chemical analysis.
+Using an experimentally determined isotope 122 enrichment factor ( $\varepsilon$ ), the change in the isotope ratio during transformation can be used for a quantitative evaluation of a transformation reaction.
+The decisive advantage of CSIA in the 123 context of chlordecone transformation is to enable assessment of transformation rates without 124 detection of transformation products that might evade chemical analysis.
 37-46To our knowledge, 125 isotope fractionation for molecules with a bis-homocubane structure such as chlordecone has not been 126 127 described.
 CSIA could be a powerful tool to monitor chlordecone transformation in the laboratory and 128 in the field.